Hiking China Beach - panoramic view

 Connecting Trails and the Broader Park

-China Beach sits at one end of the Juan de Fuca Marine Trail, which links several coastal destinations along this stretch of Vancouver Island.
-Mystic Beach and Sombrio Beach are both accessible from nearby trailheads, each with its own character — Mystic Beach is known for a waterfall that drops directly onto the sand, while Sombrio has a strong following among surfers.
-For anyone interested in extending their time in the park, these neighboring destinations are worth knowing about.
+China Beach sits within Juan de Fuca Provincial Park, which means it connects to a larger trail network along the coast.
+Mystic Beach and Sombrio Beach are both accessible from nearby trailheads, each with its own character — Mystic Beach is known for a waterfall near the shore, while Sombrio has a following among surfers.
+If you want to extend your day or plan a multi-day trip, the park offers real options for doing that.

 Recommended gear for this trail